Minnie Park

 Please register to attend via this link

-Minnie Park is an artist based in Seoul and Melbourne, working across 3D art, augmented reality, music, and painting.
-Her practice is anchored in a curiosity about human emotion - how feeling manifests, how colour carries affective weight, and how the two shape our inner and relational worlds.
+Minnie Park is an artist based between Seoul and Melbourne, working across interactive audio-visual art, 3D media, music, and expanded digital practices.
+Her practice is anchored in a curiosity about human emotion, how feeling manifests, how colour carries affective weight, and how these forces shape both our inner lives and relational worlds.

-Through immersive and interactive audio-visual experiences, Minnie creates work that invites audiences inward, offering space to explore emotion, identity, and the quieter textures of self-knowledge.
-Her projects move fluidly between the digital and the sensory, often placing the audience at the centre of the experience as active participants.
+Through immersive and interactive works, Minnie creates audio-visual experiences that invite audiences inward, opening spaces to explore emotion, identity, and the quieter textures of self-knowledge.
+Her projects move fluidly between the digital and the sensory, often positioning the audience as active participants in shaping shared affective experience.